header logo

 1. Roque Junior

 Leading the list of the worst defenders in history is Roque Junior.
-Junior signed a loan deal with Leeds in 2003, much to the delight of many fans.
-The AC Milan defender was part of the Brazil squad that won the 2002 World Cup, and there were high expectations for him to perform at Leeds.
+Junior signed a loan deal with Leeds in 2003, much to the excitement of many fans.
+The AC Milan defender was part of the Brazil squad that won the 2002 World Cup, and expectations were high for him to perform at Leeds.

 The leader on this list is undoubtedly Roque Junior

-However, the opposite happened, and ultimately, Junior failed to make an impact for the team, hardly able to defend his position.
-He only appeared on the field 5 times and conceded 24 goals.
-He did not resign from the team.
+However, the opposite happened, and ultimately, Junior failed to make an impact on the team and was hardly able to defend his position.
+He appeared on the field only 5 times and conceded 24 goals.
+He did not leave the team.

-2. Frank Sinclair – Worst defenders in football
+2. Frank Sinclair - One of the worst defenders in football

-Continuing down the list, we come to the central defender, Frank Sinclair.
-Sinclair’s defensive shortcomings were glaringly apparent, as he often found himself involved in own goals, much to the frustration of fans and teammates alike.
-One of the most infamous incidents occurred during a match against Middlesbrough in 2002.
+Next on the list is central defender Frank Sinclair.
+Sinclair's defensive shortcomings were glaringly apparent, as he often scored own goals, much to the frustration of fans and teammates alike.
+One of the most infamous incidents, highlighting his defensive struggles, occurred during a match against Middlesbrough in 2002.

 The more expected it was, the worse Frank Sinclair played